 Rubin Institute for Advanced Orthopedics at Sinai Hospital

-The Baltimore Limb Deformity Course (BLDC) is held each year by the Rubin Institute for Advanced Orthopedics (RIAO) to teach limb deformity correction to orthopedic surgeons and podiatrists.
-The images below show a backdrop and retractable banner created to advertise the BLDC at orthopedic conferences.
+The Baltimore Limb Deformity Course is held each year by the Rubin Institute for Advanced Orthopedics in order to teach limb deformity correction to orthopedic surgeons and podiatrists.
+I designed this backdrop and retractable banner to advertise the Course at various orthopedic conferences throughout the year.

-Proposed logo design for the BLDC.
+I designed and proposed this logo to be used for the Baltimore Limb Deformity Course, as I noticed that the Course did not have a consistent identity despite being held annually for over 25 years.
 The concept of the logo is based on the "Tree of Andry" illustration from the 1741 book Orthopédie by Nicolas Andry, who coined the term "orthopedics."
-The tree was simplified and strengthened for the logo, and grows from a book, symbolizing how the BLDC teaches limb deformity correction.

 The Save-A-Limb Fund provides financial assistance to patients of the Rubin Institute for Advanced Orthopedics who are unable to pay for expenses that are not covered by insurance.
 The concept behind the Fund is that deformed limbs should be corrected and saved from amputation.
 I worked with Dr. Shawn Standard to design this logo for the Fund that reflects this concept.
 The icons in the logo show a progression from reliance on assistive devices to reliance on limbs, hence why the wheelchair, crutch, and limbs are highlighted.